How To Ski Moguls (Bumps) This Winter

 Carv Tip: Truly understand your balance

-If you have Carv, you can truly understand your balance in two ways:
+If you have Carv, you can truly understand your balance with these steps:

-- Go to the settings tab and lean forwards and backwards when sliding slowly to watch your pressure changing as you move your weight.
+- Go to the settings tab and lean forwards and backwards when sliding slowly to watch your pressure changing as you move your weight (see the Carv graphic)

 - Then take it to smaller bumps on a blue.
 Use the balance monitor to hear a live audio feed of your forward balance for each turn.
 You should aim for 55-60% forward lean as this is a centered, athletic stance for moguls.

 - Try a few turns leaning too far back, then a few leaning too far forward, then a few nicely centered.
-You will really start to dial in the feeling when you're getting it right.
+You will really start to dial in the feeling when you're getting it right with the audio feedback.

 - Take it to bigger bumps, and watch out for being thrown backwards and scoring less than 30% forward lean!